mattydoan/cse15l-lab-reports/lab1.md

+Lab Report 1

 ![Image](cd.png)

-When running the 'cd' command with no arguments, it changes the working directory to the default root directory.
+When running the 'cd' command with no arguments, it changes the working directory to the root directory.
 When running 'cd' with a path to a directory, the working directory is set to the input directory.
 When running 'cd' with a path to a file, the error "not a directory" is printed because the working directory cannot be changed to a file.

 ![Image](ls.png)
 When running the 'ls' command with no arguments, the root folder title is printed.
 When running 'ls' with a path to a directory, the contents of that directory are printed.
 When running 'ls' with a path to a file, the path is printed.